kiranbakale/AMI-Readme/docs/environment_advanced.md

 The Toolkit by default will deploy the latest version of the selected [Reference Architecture](https://docs.gitlab.com/ee/administration/reference_architectures/).
 However, it can also support other advanced setups such as Geo or different component makeups such as Gitaly Sharded.

-On this page we'll detail all of the supported advanced setups you can do with the Toolkit.
+On this page we'll detail all the supported advanced setups you can do with the Toolkit.
 We recommend you only do these setups if you have a good working knowledge of both the Toolkit and what the specific setups involve.

 [[_TOC_]]